-Our graduates are aviation-minded business professionals and are employed by airports, airlines, engineering and consulting firms, general aviation facilities and auxiliary businesses.
+Our graduates are aviation-minded business professionals and work for airports, airlines, aviation consulting firms, general aviation facilities and auxiliary businesses.

-With an emphasis on hands-on learning, students complete a series of professional core classes focused on the business aspects of the aviation industry.
-Additionally, students have the opportunity to interact with aviation professionals through site visits and networking events.
+With an emphasis on hands-on learning, students complete a series of professional core classes focused on the management and operations of the business aspects of the aviation industry.
+Additionally, students have the opportunity to interact with aviation professionals through site visits and aviation industry networking events.

-Students also participate in cooperative education experiences prior to graduation.
-This allows students to gain valuable real-world skills and and begin building a professional network within the aviation industry.
+Students also participate in cooperative education experiences before graduation.
+This allows students to gain valuable real-world skills and begin building a professional network within the aviation industry.

 Stand Out in courses like

 - Aviation Law